GeekLaunch/geeklaunch.github.io/content/blog/fathomable-rust-macros.md

 (Note that this is a completely imaginary example.)

-It is at this point that the Rust compiler evaluates macros.
+It is at this point in the compilation process that the Rust compiler evaluates macros.
 Remember, a macro takes a stream of tokens as input, and also outputs a stream of tokens.
 This has some major implications:

 - Rust macros can add new code: add a trait implementation, create a new struct, write a new function, etc.
-- Rust macros cannot interact with the logic in the code (e.g. see whether type A implements trait B, call function X), because the logic has not actually been constructed yet.
+- Rust macros cannot interact with the logic in the code (e.g. see whether a type implements a trait, call a function declared in the source, etc.), because the logic has not actually been constructed yet.

 ---